cjerzak/LinkOrgs-software/README.md

-# `LinkOrgs`: An R package for linking linking records on organizations using large language models (LLMs) and half-a-billion open-collaborated records from LinkedIn
+# `LinkOrgs`: An R package for linking linking records on organizations using half-a-billion open-collaborated records from LinkedIn

 [**What is LinkOrgs?**](#description)
 | [**Installation**](#installation)